-The BBC's flagship News at Six on BBC One featured a right-wing fundamentalist Christian who had previously supported the execution of gay people to comment on the birth of a surrogate son to Sir Elton John and his civil partner
+The BBC's flagship News at Six on BBC One featured a right-wing fundamentalist Christian who had previously supported the execution of gay people to comment on the birth of a surrogate son to Sir Elton John and his civil

-a little bit gay in Jerry Springer: The Opera.
+described himself as a little bit gay in Jerry Springer: The Opera.

 On the 28th December, Sir Elton and his partner, the film-maker David Furnish announced the birth of their son, Zachary Jackson Levon Furnish-John, to an unnamed surrogate mother.

 The same night, the BBC broadcast a report by Lizo Mzimba on the birth of the child.
 With the introduction not everyone is pleased to see such a high profile same sex couple start to raise a surrogate child , Mr Mzimba